Universality in Pure Gravity Mediation: Introduction

 An even simpler version of mSUGRA is known as pure gravity mediation (PGM) \cite{pgm,pgm2,ArkaniHamed:2012gw}.
 In the minimal model of PGM, scalars again obtain universal scalar masses from supersymmetry breaking.
 However, at the tree level, there is no source for either gaugino masses or $A$-terms.
 Hence the theory is reduced to a single parameter which may be taken as the gravitino mass, $m_{3/2}$, and $m_0 = m_{3/2}$.
 At one-loop, gaugino masses and $A$-terms are generated through anomalies \cite{anom}.
 Thus one expects $m_{1/2}, A_0 \ll m_0$ in these models, reminiscent of split supersymmetry \cite{split}.

 It is well known, however, that supergravity models contain one or several moduli which can lead to a disastrous cosmology \cite{pp}.
 Moduli, or the Polonyi field in particular \cite{Polonyi}, may come to dominate the energy density of the early universe and release an excess of entropy after the period of big bang nucleosynthesis.
-While many potential solutions to the Polonyi problem have been discussed \cite{sol}, it was shown that in general models with strong moduli stabilization \cite{klor,lmo,dlmmo}, which also resolve the cosmological moduli problems, lead directly to the type of sparticle spectrum found in PGM models.
+While many potential solutions to the Polonyi problem have been discussed \cite{sol}, it was shown that in general models with strong moduli stabilization \cite{klor,lmo,dlmmo,Dudas:2006gr}, which also resolve the cosmological moduli problems, lead directly to the type of sparticle spectrum found in PGM models.

 There is, of course, as yet no direct evidence for supersymmetry.
 The continuing absence of supersymmetric particles at the LHC~\cite{lhc} is putting increasing pressure on supersymmetric models such as the CMSSM \cite{postlhc}.
-Furthermore, the apparent discovery by the ATLAS and CMS experiments of a new boson consistent with the Standard Model Higgs boson \cite{lhch} with a mass of around $125$--$126$\,GeV puts severe pressure on models with $\cal{O}$(100) GeV scalars \cite{125-other,fp1}.
-Indeed, when it was recognized that the top squarks may increase $m_h$ to about $130$\,GeV within the MSSM \cite{mh,oyy}, it was noted that a discovery of a Higgs boson with a mass of about $125$\,GeV would imply a supersymmetry breaking scale of order $100$\,TeV \cite{oyy} and limit the high scale in split supersymmetry models \cite{splitlimit}.
+Furthermore, the apparent discovery by the ATLAS and CMS experiments of a new boson consistent with the Standard Model Higgs boson \cite{lhch} with a mass of around $125$--$126$\,GeV puts severe pressure on models with $\cal{O}$(100) GeV scalars\footnote{Some possible exceptions are the NMSSM and models with non-decoupling D-terms.} \cite{125-other,fp1}.
+Indeed, when it was recognized that the top squarks may increase $m_h$ to about $130$\,GeV within the MSSM \cite{mh,oyy}, it was noted that a discovery of a Higgs boson with a mass of about $125$\,GeV would imply a supersymmetry breaking scale of order\footnote{Scalar masses this large necessitate fine tuning in the electroweak sector.} $100$\,TeV \cite{oyy} and limit the high scale in split supersymmetry models \cite{splitlimit}.
 While possibilities for a successful phenomenology remain for the CMSSM \cite{eo6}, the data seems to point beyond the CMSSM \cite{elos}.

 Lacking a rich spectrum at low energy, PGM models are fully consistent with the current non-detection of supersymmetry at the LHC and a relatively heavy Higgs of around $125$--$126$\,GeV\,\cite{pgm,pgm2,dlmmo}, and as noted above, the simplest version of PGM models is based on scalar mass universality.
 However, if one wants to maintain the possibility of radiative electroweak symmetry breaking (EWSB) in PGM, at least one additional parameter is needed.
 As we will show, universal PGM models are quite constrained and yet the possibility of experimental detection at the LHC remains viable.